lukas-brg/xMD-renderer/test.md

       - Test
 + Very easy!

-This is a paragraph of text
+This is a paragraph of text.
+This should still be on the same line
+This should be a new line
+- Here the paragraph should be terminated by the list
+- List item 2